NZD/USD Exchange rate

-The NZD/USD pair, also called the “Kiwi”, tells the trader how many US dollars (the quote currency) are needed to purchase one New Zealand dollar (the base currency).
-This currency pair is also known as the "Kiwi".
+The NZD/USD currency pair, also called the “Kiwi”, tells the trader how many US dollars (the quote currency) are needed to purchase one New Zealand dollar (the base currency).
 Together with the Australian Dollar and the Canadian Dollar, the NZD is a commodity currency, that is a currency whose country's exports are largely comprised of raw materials (precious metals, oil, agriculture, etc.).

 Along with the Australian Dollar, the NZD has been for many years a traditional vehicle for carry traders, which has made this currency also very sensitive to changes in interest rates.

 HISTORIC HIGHS AND LOWS FOR NZD/USD

 - All-time records: Max : 1.49 on 5/11/1973 - Min: 0.3962 on 16/10/2000

 - Last 5 years: 0.7737 on 27/04/2015 - Min: 0.65794 on 20/08/2015

 - Currencies: AUD, CNY and YEN (Australia, China and Japan are important regional partners of New Zealand).
 This group also includes the following currency pairs: EUR/USD, GBP/USD, USD/JPY, AUD/USD, USD/CHF, USD/CAD, GBP/JPY and EUR/JPY

 - Commodities: First of, coal.
 New Zealand has extensive coal resources: coal accounts for about 10% of New Zealand’s primary energy (excluding transport fuels).
 Other important commodities are Silver and Iron Ore.

 - Bonds: GNZGB10 (New Zealand Govt Bond 10 Year) and AGB (debt securities issued by the Australian Government) and T-NOTE 10Y (10 year United States Treasury note).